 The $425 fake muddy pair of jeans by Nordstrom has gone viral.
 They are for the rich who want to pretend that they are “not afraid to get down and dirty”.
 The famous sports brand Reebok trolled the jeans with a fake $425 sweaty T-shirt, shown in the photo above.
 This helped show Reebok’s sense of humor while allowing it to jump on the bandwagon of products that garner overnight fame on social media.

 These 10 ideas hold a host of mini-ideas and tips that can make your brand really popular on social media.
 However, keep in mind that a successful media campaign is not only engaging, it is also relevant to their platform and makes use of its unique features.
 For example, LinkedIn is mostly used by professionals for connections that further their careers.

 It’s also a great idea to remember posting media content does not have to be overwhelming or time-consuming.
+You can use a social media manager for businesses to schedule content in advance (check out our review of the best social media management tools).
 As long as your content is engaging, is adapted to the social platforms you are using, and is posted in a timely manner, your social media campaign can soar and increase your audience and fan base alike.